oddlama/embedded-devices/README.md

 > [!NOTE]
 > I find it a bit misleading that the members written in `ValueRegister` end up in `ValueRegisterBitfield`.
 > So this might change in the future, but I currently cannot think of another design that is as simple
-> to use as this one right now.
+> to use as the one we have now.
 The issue is that we need a struct for the packed data and one for
 > the unpacked data.
 Since we usually deal with the packed data, and want to allow direct read/write
 > operations on the packed data for performance, the naming gets confusing quite quickly.